Term Life Insurance In Brooklyn: The Simple Truth

 It is a simple agreement between you and the insurance company.
 During this term, you pay a consistent monthly or annual payment (premium) to keep the policy active.

 If you (the insured) pass away while the policy is active, your beneficiaries (loved ones) receive a tax-free payout known as a death benefit.
-It's designed to replace your income and support your family.

-Say, you bought a 30-year term life policy at age 20 for $500,000 coverage.
+To put this into perspective, say you bought a 30-year term life policy at age 20 for $500,000 coverage.

 If you pass away at the age of 40, your family gets $500,000.